Dollar rebounds from 2-year trough on Fed view

 U.S. Dollar Index & CFTC speculative currency positionshttps://tmsnrt.rs/2Q64Zj7

-(Reporting by Julien Ponthus; Chart by Saqib Iqbal Ahmed; Editing by Alex Richardson)
+(Reporting by Julien Ponthus; Chart by Saqib Iqbal Ahmed; Editing by Alex Richardson and Bernadette Baum)

 ((tom.westbrook@tr.com; +65 6318 4876;))